Absence of one-loop effects on large scales from small scales in non-slow-roll dynamics

 \section{Conclusions}

-We have shown that one-loop corrections on large scales from short modes which are enhanced due to a period of non-slow-roll evolution are volume suppressed by the ratio of the two scales involved in the problem.
-Corrections proportional to the tree-level power spectrum of the long wavelength modes appear when considering part of the computation, but exactly cancel when including all relevant diagrams.
-We prove our main result, i.e. Eq. \eqref{result}, by using two equivalent forms of the cubic interaction Hamiltonian for the comoving curvature perturbation.
-From both methods we learn something.
+One-loop corrections on large scales from short modes which are enhanced due to a period of non-slow-roll evolution may lead to contributions independent on the ratio between the two scales involved in the problem.
+That is quite counter-intuitive.
+In the present study, we first hint about the absence of these type of corrections once including all relevant diagrams.

+We have shown the relevance of apparently irrelevant total derivative terms.
+These provide non-volume suppressed contributions of equal type (and opposite sign) as the one founded by including only bulk operators.
+In particular, we explicitly demonstrate that the leading contribution in Eq. \eqref{first}, identified in previous analyses, precisely vanishes when a total derivative term from the cubic action for $\zeta$ is taken into account.
+We use two equivalent forms of the cubic interaction Hamiltonian for the comoving curvature perturbation---see Eqs. \eqref{Option1}-\eqref{Method2}.
+Each method yields valuable lessons.
 Our first approach shows that, in general, boundary terms cannot be neglected in this context.
-Our second method confirms the explicit cancellation of non-volume suppressed terms without the need of doing any explicit time integrals.
+Our second method confirms the explicit cancellation of the non-volume suppressed terms in Eq. \eqref{first} without the need of doing any explicit time integrals.
 This indicates that our result is quite general, i.e. it goes far beyond the specific setup of a sharp transition during an ultra-slow-roll phase, which was the original motivation behind this computation.